Hakertm/CPSC298/Proj_HelloCpp/README.md

 * [Questions](#questions)

 ## Installation
-To install the necessary dependencies, run the following command: npm i
+Download folder.

 ## Usage
-know commands
+Compile and run in an IDE of your choice.

 ## License
 [GPL v3 License](https://www.gnu.org/licenses/gpl-3.0)

 ## Contributing
-just notify me
+TO DO

 ## Tests
-To run tests, run the following command: npm tests
+TO DO

 ## Contact me
 Feel free to reach out

 ## Questions
-If you have any questions about the repo, open an issue or contact me directly at csgbonang@gmail.com.
-You can find more at [csbonang](https://github.com/csbonang).
+If you have any questions about the repo, open an issue or contact me directly at fryanov@chapman.edu.
+You can find more at [Hakertm](https://github.com/Hakertm).